-- Always check the official websites for the most accurate deadlines, eligibility and benefits, as they tend to change each year and may not fully synchronize with information shown on this page.
-For opportunities that have not announced deadlines for the current year, we show their deadlines from the previous year.
+- Always check the official websites for the most accurate deadlines, eligibility and benefits, as they tend to change each year (sometimes can shift by months) and likely do not fully synchronize with information shown on this page.
+The deadlines show below are the typical deadlines from previous years.

 - Some opportunities require coordination within Georgia Tech (e.g., 2 total nominees from GT).
 We highlight such opportunities' deadlines in yellow; internal deadlines are typically one month earlier (e.g., suppose a fellowship's official deadline is 9/30, assume 8/30 as its GT-internal deadline).

 - This fellowship listing is centered on Computing students.
 Georgia Tech's Fellowships Office is available for ALL students.

 |3 nominees per department.
 3rd year PhD students nominated by Institution under Microsoft Research areas. $42,000 stipend for 2-year fellowship.
 A recipient of the Microsoft Research PhD Fellowship may not receive another fellowship from another tech company during the same academic period.||

 Abhishek Das (2019); Michaelanne Dye (2017); Caitlyn Seim, Amir Yazdanbakhsh (2016); Trang Thai (2011); Christopher Le Dantec (2009); Andrea Grimes (2008)